siddhi-sundar/ai_tools_creatives-/README.md

 - **Free vs. Paid plans** often differ in privacy, limits, and features.
 - **Enterprise plans** provide enhanced controls, security, and compliance (e.g., GDPR, SOC 2).
 - **Ethical concerns** persist with web scraping, but licensed training is rising due to legal challenges and company initiatives.
 - **Privacy risks** include data misuse in generative AI; opt for tools with zero-retention and no-training clauses.
-Updated: Refined TL;DR to focus solely on ethics, privacy, data control takeaways.
 ---

 *This document tracks major AI tools for creatives, updated with latest data from official sources and trends.*